tytydraco/yessleep/out/All_the_doors_and_windows_in_my_university_building_have_disappeared__UPDATE.md

 This entire time Rachel hadn’t said anything at all.
 The blood had drained from her skin and she was staring down at the floor.
 We assured her that she didn’t have to talk about it if she wasn’t comfortable.

 She took a deep breath and said that her exam had a polaroid photo taped to it.
-A photo of herself in her child bedroom, taken from inside the closet.
+A photo of herself in her childhood bedroom, taken from inside the closet.
 She said that she had a boyfriend in high school named Chris.
 One night, they were both sitting in her room and for whatever reason they began to argue.
 It turned ugly and then Chris ran into her closet and shut the door.

 She thought that he was being immature and told him to come out.
 But he said nothing and just stayed in there.
 She then walked over and opened the door.
 But he wasn’t there.
 And her closet was tiny.
 There was nowhere he could’ve been hiding.
 But then she heard a noise coming from above.
 Coming from the ceiling.
 Sounded like somebody laughing.
 Not Chris’s voice.
 Like an elderly woman’s.
 She closed the door and told her dad what had happened.
 He called the police and they searched the entire house but they could neither find Chris nor the woman.
 Chris was never seen again.